15 currently active EU ERA-Net Cofunds and self-sustained initiative

 89 transnational calls

-- Continue to build on previous achievements and further enhance cross-sector collaborations between Agri-food and biotechnology ERA-Nets, through joint transnational funding of collaborative research projects
+- Promote collaboration: Build on previous successes and strengthen cross-sector partnerships between ERA-Nets in agri-food and biotechnology through joint funding of research projects.

-- Contribute to the planning and complement the implementation of the new HEU Partnerships and Missions
+- Support Horizon Europe partnerships and missions: Contribute to the planning and implementation of new Horizon Europe partnership and missions.

-- Contribute to achieve the strategic goals of the SDGs, in particular zero hunger, industry innovation and infrastructure, responsible consumption and production, life on land, partnership for the goals, the farm2fork strategy and EU's Green Deal.
+- Strategic alignment with SDGs: Contribute to achieving the strategic goals of the Sustain Development Goals (SDGs), with a focus on zero hunger, industrial innovation and infrastructure, responsible consumption and production, living on land, partnership for the goals, the farm2fork strategy and the EU Green Deal.

 The primary end-user of the results of GEH are the research communities in the Agri-food and biotechnology sector.
 They will directly benefit from the actions under the projects via funding, networking and other accompanying measures.